tombenner/nui/README.md

 * Avoid digging through documentation to find how to change specific UI elements' styling
 * Quickly create custom style classes

+Some exciting features are on the horizon, and contributions are very encouraged.
+Please see the [FAQ](#how-can-i-contribute).

 Installation
 ------------
 1. Copy the NUI directory into your application